Malik-Faiz/Task/README.md

 School Management System

 Overview

 The School Management System is a Laravel-based application designed to streamline the management of students, teachers, classes, timetables, and attendance.
 It incorporates role-based access control to ensure that users have appropriate permissions based on their roles.

+Database Setup:

+Go to the database folder in the project.
+Locate the school_management_system_task file.
+Open MySQL in XAMPP and import this file into your database.

+Login Details:

+Admin:

+Email: admin123@gmail.com
+Password: admin123

+Teacher:

+Email: maazrehan@gmail.com
+Password: 12345678

 Features